Despacito0o/FreeRTOS/README.md

 #### Despacito/006
 FreeRTOS multi-task creation and deletion example - demonstrates how to dynamically create, manage and delete tasks, shows the impact of task priorities on system behavior, and includes useful methods for task state monitoring.

+#### Despacito/007
+FreeRTOS task parameters example - demonstrates how to use task parameters to make task functions more flexible and reusable, showing how to pass different types of data to tasks using the void pointer parameter.

 ---